 There are two ways to view your funds on Polygon.

-If you've recently completed a Polygon transaction on OpenSea, but the balance on OpenSea hasn't updated (there can be a short delay across blockchains updating), you can use wallet.polygon.technology to view the correct balance.
+If you've recently completed a Polygon transaction using OpenSea, but the balance on OpenSea hasn't updated (there can be a short delay across blockchains updating), and you’re using a third-party crypto wallet such as MetaMask, you can use wallet.polygon.technology to view the correct balance.

 Navigating Polygonscan